A Brunn-Minkowski type inequality for Fano manifolds and some uniqueness theorems in K\"ahler geometry: Introduction

 The Brunn-Minkowski theorem has an important addendum which describes the case of equality : If equality holds in (1.2) then all the slices $K_t$ and $K_s$ are translates of each other

 where $\mathbf v$ is some vector in $\R^n$.
 A little bit artificially we can formulate this as saying that we move from one slice to another via the flow of a constant vector field.

-\begin{remark} It follows that from (1.2) and the natural homogenuity properties of Lebesgue measure that $|K_t|^{1/n}$, is also concave.
+\begin{preremark} It follows that from (1.2) and the natural homogenity properties of Lebesgue measure that $|K_t|^{1/n}$, is also concave.
 This ('additive version') is perhaps the most common formulation of the Brunn-Minkowski inequalities, but the logarithmic (or multiplicative) version above works better for weighted volumes and in the complex setting.
-For the additive version conditions for equality are more liberal; then $K_t$ may change not only by translation but also by dilation (see \cite{Gardner}), but equality in the multiplicative case excludes dilation. \end{remark}
+For the additive version conditions for equality are more liberal; then $K_t$ may change not only by translation but also by dilation (see \cite{Gardner}), but equality in the multiplicative case excludes dilation. \end{preremark}

 A natural question is then if one can draw a similar conclusion in the complex setting described above.
 In \cite{2Berndtsson} we proved that this is indeed so if $\phi$ is known to be smooth and strictly plurisubharmonic on $X$ for $t$ fixed.
 The main result of this paper is the extension of this to less regular situations.
 We keep the same assumptions as in Theorem 1.1. \begin{thm}Assume that $H^{0,1}(X)=0$, and that the curve of metrics $\phi_t$ is independent of the imaginary part of $t$.
 Assume moreover that the metrics $\phi_t$ are uniformly bounded in the sense that for some smooth metric on $-K_X$, $\psi$,